 The investigator noted that “bedbugs were located in the room containing [two residents and that] the entire facility was treated based on recommendations of the pest control agent.”
 However, the facility confirmed that the registered nurse consultant for 15 residents “was not contacted concerning the bedbug issue and did not communicate with the clients’ physicians concerning bedbugs and any medical concerns or needed assessments for [these residents].”

 The facility was reminded that they “must provide clients with nursing services in accordance with the needs” and “must notify promptly the client's parents or guardians of any significant incidents, or changes in the client’s condition…”

 Jacksonville Illinois Nursing Home Abuse Lawyers

-If you have suspicions that your loved one was injured or harmed while residing at Douglas Terrace, contact Rosenfeld Injury Lawyers.
+If you have suspicions that your loved one was injured or harmed while residing at Douglas Terrace, contact Rosenfeld Injury Lawyers LLC.
 Our knowledgeable Jacksonville attorneys can offer legal assistance on your behalf to ensure your case for financial compensation is successfully resolved against every party who caused your loved one harm.